agrc/gis.utah.gov/_posts/2017-09-05-agrc-system-status-page.md

   - monitoring
 ---

 Over the years, GIS is trending more and more towards being web-based.
 AGRC has tried to keep step with this trend with the addition of the [discover]({{ "/discover/" | prepend: site.baseurl }}), the [TurnGPS]({{ "/data/cadastre/turn-gps/" | prepend: site.baseurl }}) RTK GPS service, and the [Web API](https://api.mapserv.utah.gov) handling over one million requests per month.
-More and more users are relying on these services.
+More and more users rely on these services.
 Outage are _very_ disruptive and users want to know **what** is going on and **when** AGRC will resolve the issue.

 AGRC is now maintaining a system status website for the services we provide.
 Users can visit and bookmark [https://agrc-status.netlify.com](https://agrc-status.netlify.com) to check on the status of AGRC systems.